With the advent of big data technology, Apache Spark has gained much

-popularity in the world of distributed computing by offering an easier
+popularity in the world of distributed computing by offering a faster, easier

-to use, faster, and in-memory framework as compared to the MapReduce
+to use, and in-memory framework as compared to the MapReduce

 framework.
 It can be used with any distributed storage such as HDFS,